A Self-supervised Motion Representation for Portrait Video Generation: Experiment

-\textbf{Motion-based Video Reconstruction.} Motion-based video reconstruction refers to an algorithm that generates target frames based on the reference image and motion.
+Motion-based video reconstruction refers to an algorithm that generates target frames based on the reference image and motion.
 In the experiment, \cref{tab:reconstruction} we directly applied their pretrained weights in the face reconstruction task.
 We observed that our method outperformed theirs in terms of metrics.
-Additionally, our approach not only modeled the motion of the face but also modeled the motion in the surrounding areas of the face, making the entire video look more realistic.
+Additionally, Since the training task involves reconstructing entire videos through self-supervised learning rather than focusing solely on the face, in~\cref{fig:reconstruction},we observe that the model is able to capture more detailed and complex motions, such as those of earrings and hairstyles.
+Furthermore, thanks to the powerful generative capability of the motion decoder, the model can automatically complete missing details caused by head movements.